The Learning Mindset Notebook: A 12-Week Reflective Journal for Language Learning

 |

-Part 2: The planner
+Part 2: The Planner

 Satoko Kato is an Associate Professor at the Research Institute for Learner Autonomy Education at Kanda University of International Studies, in Japan.
 She holds an MA in TESOL from Teachers College, Columbia University, and a PhD in Education from Hiroshima University.
 As a learning advisor, she has conducted more than 4,000 advising sessions, supporting learners in developing autonomy and deep reflective awareness.
 Her research, publications, and professional practice focus on learner and teacher autonomy, advisor and teacher education, and the use of reflective dialogue to support both learners and educators.